tianyilim/Not-Lionel-s-CW1/client/README.md

 ![image](img/map_w_details.PNG)
 <br/>

+Positions of the locks/pins are fetched upon loading the webpage (TODO)

 ### Check In / Check Out Page
 The check in page has 3 text boxes for user to fill in the Serial Key number (Postcode-Cluster ID-ID) and a button to submit check in request.
 Upon checking in, information on the Lock Serial Key will be send across HTTP to the server on `http://localhost:5000/checkin` <br/>
 ![image](img/check_in_out.PNG) <br/>